stilhere4huniid/Mall-of-Zimbabwe-Energy-Digital-Twin/README.md

 Reporting: Plotly (Dashboards), FPDF (PDF Generation)

 ---

+## License
+This project is licensed under the MIT License - see the License file for details

 ## ⚠️ Disclaimer & Tribute
 This project is an independent **Data Science/Data Analytica Portfolio Simulation** created for educational purposes.